Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Additional experiments

 \subsection{Implementation details}

-In this appendix, we describe the data-processing techniques, neural network architectures, hyper-parameters, and details for reproducing our experiments.
-Based on the code of~\citet{nado2021uncertainty}, we use similar settings with them for everything for a fair comparison on the benchmark dataset.
-For the setting on the toy and CLINC~OOS dataset, we follow the settings of~\citet{Liu2020SNGP}.
+Based on the code of~\citet{nado2021uncertainty}, we use similar settings with their Deterministic~\acrshort{ERM} for everything for a fair comparison on the benchmark dataset.
+For the setting on the toy dataset, we follow the settings of~\citet{Liu2020SNGP}.

+\textbf{Datasets.} We utilize 6 commonly used datasets under distributional shifts~\citep{nado2021uncertainty}, including Toy dataset~\citep{Liu2020SNGP} with two moons and two ovals to visualize uncertainty and clustering.
+CIFAR-10-C, CIFAR-100-C, and ImageNet-C~\citep{hendrycks2018benchmarking} for the main benchmarking.
+To evaluate real-world shifts, we experiment on SVHN~\citep{netzer2011SVHN} and CIFAR-10.1~\citep{recht2018cifar10.1}.

+\textbf{Evaluation metrics.} To evaluate the generalization, we use \acrshort{NLL} and Accuracy.
+For uncertainty estimation, we visualize uncertainty surfaces (entropy, different predictive variances), predictive entropy, \acrshort{AUPR}/\acrshort{AUROC} for \acrshort{OOD} detection, and \acrshort{ECE} with $15$ bins for calibration.
+To compare the robustness under distributional shifts, we evaluate every \acrshort{OOD} set in each dataset.
+To compare computational efficiency, we count the number of model parameters for storage requirements and measure latency in milliseconds per sample \textbf{at test-time}.

-\textbf{Data processing techniques.} We only use normalization to process images for the benchmark datasets.
+\textbf{Training details.} We train models on the train set excluding data augmentation~\citep{hendrycks*2020augmix,zhang2018mixup}, test on the original \acrshort{IID} test, and aforementioned \acrshort{OOD} sets.
+The performance is evaluated on backbones ResFFN-12-128~\citep{Liu2020SNGP} for the Toy, Wide~Resnet-28-10~\citep{zagoruyko2016wideresnet} for CIFAR-10-100, and Resnet-50~\citep{he2016resnet} for ImageNet.
+We only use normalization to process images for the benchmark datasets.
 Specifically, for CIFAR-10 and CIFAR-100, we normalize by the mean is $[0.4914, 0.4822, 0.4465]$ and standard deviation is $[0.2470, 0.2435, 0.2616]$.
-For ImageNet, we normalize by the mean is $[0.485, 0.456, 0.406]$ and standard deviation is $[0.229, 0.224, 0.225]$ (note that we do not perform augmentation techniques of~\citet{hendrycks*2020augmix}).
-For CLINC~OOS, we apply \acrshort{BERT}~pre-tokenizer~\citep{devlin-etal-2019-bert} to the sentences with maximum sequence length $32$ with binary input mask that returns $1$ for valid tokens.
+For ImageNet, we normalize by the mean is $[0.485, 0.456, 0.406]$ and standard deviation is $[0.229, 0.224, 0.225]$ (note that we do not perform augmentation techniques of~\citet{hendrycks*2020augmix} and~\citet{zhang2018mixup}).